BilousD/project-gen/README.md

         description:
         schema:
 ```
-`x-path` for parameters stored in a path that have a name different from value in corresponding type
+`x-param-name` for parameters stored in a path or query that have a name different from value of corresponding type
 ``` yaml
 paths:
     /example-path/{petId}: